hvsimon/Github-Demo/README.md

 # Github Demo

-A simple project to show how to use Github Resp API.
+A simple project to show how to use Github Rest API.

 ## Development